Piney Creek Trail & Open Space

 • Shelter, pavilion, and field usage for organized activities are only allowed with a TPRD permit.

-• Are pets allowed?
-Yes, leashed pets are welcome.
+A: Yes, leashed pets are welcome.

-• Are there any safety considerations or rules?
-Standard park rules apply—stay on trails, clean up after pets, and supervise children near playground equipment.
+A: Standard park rules apply—stay on trails, clean up after pets, and supervise children near playground equipment.

-• Where can I find a district map?
-You can find our district map, complete with all of our parks, trails, open spaces, and facilities, here!
+A: You can find our district map, complete with all of our parks, trails, open spaces, and facilities, here!